Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Trivial File Transfer Protocol.
 TFTP is a simple protocol used to transfer files.
 It runs on UDP and is explained in depth in RFC 1350.

 Transport Layer Security.
 A future IETF protocol to replace SSL.

 The traffic policing feature ensures that no traffic exceeds the maximum rate (bits per second) that you configure, which ensures that no one traffic flow can take over the entire resource.

-A mode in which the adaptive security appliance is not a router hop.
-You can use transparent firewall mode to simplify your network configuration or to make the adaptive security appliance invisible to attackers.
+A mode in which the ASA is not a router hop.
+You can use transparent firewall mode to simplify your network configuration or to make the ASA invisible to attackers.
 You can also use transparent firewall mode to allow traffic through that would otherwise be blocked in routed firewall mode.
 See also routed firewall mode.